Xifax/kanji-damesi/Readme.md

 Rite-of-passage Django app inspired by Anki, Readthekanji, and Kanjibox.
 Much SRS, very radical decomposition, so python.

-Repository for Heroku application.
-Django project with separate AngularJS frontend.

 # Setting up new repo

 Create new virtual env, source it and run `make`.
 Otherwise, perform the